noir-lang/noir/docs/docs/zk-money/assetvaluation.md

 ## Element fixed yield positions

-Over time we interpolate between the asset quantitiy locked in your position and its promised output.
-The interpolated quanity is then given a dollar valuation with use of Chainlink.
+Over time we interpolate between the asset quantity locked in your position and its promised output.
+The interpolated quantity is then given a dollar valuation with use of Chainlink.